sunfounder/elite-explorer-kit/docs/source/basic_projects/20_basic_joystick.rst

 Schematic Diagram
 ---------------------

-This module has two analog outputs (corresponding to X，Y biaxial offsets).
+This module has two analog outputs (corresponding to X,Y biaxial offsets).

 In this experiment, we use the Uno board to detect the moving direction of the Joystick knob.